MUTATIONS IN PLANTS - INFO

 These abnormalities include:

-Peloric.
 It has recently been found that peloria is not a trait propagated by DNA, but instead involves an epigenetic process of silencing a specific gene by DNA methylation in the environment.
 The peloric nature is happily passed on between generations, just like it would be if it were down to changes in the DNA sequence.
 But the DNA sequence remains un-altered in epigenetic changes.
-This is similar to the once discredited Lamarckism , where the environment leads to heritable changes in the genome and which is now found to be not totally without foundation, although specific examples are rare (and most examples involve epigenetic changes to the DNA - methylation)
+This is similar to the once discredited Lamarckism (although your Author had always thought that there was some element of truth about Lamarckism), where the environment leads to heritable changes in the genome - which is now found to be not totally without foundation, although specific examples are rare (and most examples involve epigenetic changes to the DNA: methylation).

-Fasciation is a result of an aberration in the apical meristem - the growing tip of the shoot which consists of undifferentiated cells (cells which have not yet been assigned as those for petals, veins, anthers, etc etc).
-The apical meristem can become damaged (by several means - physical damage by insects, fungi, bacteria, nuclear radiation, weed-killers, un-suitable growing conditions, heavy metals in the soil, etc) when disrupted growth can occur.
+Fasciation is a result of an aberration in the apical meristem - the growing tip of the shoot which consists of undifferentiated cells (cells which have not yet been assigned to grow into petals, veins, anthers, etc etc).
+The apical meristem can become damaged (by several means - physical damage by insects, fungi, bacteria, nuclear radiation, weed-killers, un-suitable growing conditions, heavy metals in the soil, etc).
+When such damage is occasioned disrupted growth can occur.
 Fasciation can be one result of this abnormal growth pattern.
-Fasciation can affect just the stem, just the flowerhead, or both together where the whole plant can be fasciated.
+Fasciation can affect just the stem, just the flowerhead, or both together.
+Sometimes the whole plant can be fasciated.

 Fasciation can also be an inherited condition, where several nearby Daisies or Dandelions (or any other plants) are fasciated.
 A few plants sold horticulturally have been specially bred to be fasciated, such as the Amaranth known as Cockscomb celosia which has gaudy colourful fasciated flowerheads.
 The